 Between December 1st and 3rd, I attended the fantastic Close Protection Conference 2016 in Las Vegas, which was organized by the International Protective Security Board (IPSB).
 In the conference, I was hugely honored to do a ‘Tac-Talk’ (think TED Talk, just for security professionals) about surveillance detection, and I thought it might be a good idea to put the central points I covered in writing.

 Before I get into it, though, I wanted to give a big shout-out to the board members of the IPSB.
 I think it’s an extremely important organization—one that’s going to shape the future of the protective security industry.
-And to anyone who hasn’t yet signed up to it, consider this your personal invitation to do so.
+And to anyone who hasn’t yet signed up, consider this your personal invitation to do so.
 (Right away…)

 - Surveillance detection vs follow-up

 At its core, Surveillance Detection is the attempt to provide a Yes/No answer to a Yes/No question—is hostile surveillance being conducted?
 People often assume that SD should do more than just answer that question since it doesn’t make sense to detect something like hostile surveillance and then not do anything about it.
 And though it’s true that you should definitely do something about hostile surveillance, whatever you end up doing is no longer part of your detection efforts.
 It’s going to be a follow-up step.

 One of the more common follow-ups that gets conflated with SD is counter surveillance (CS).
 Counter surveillance (as I’ve explained in an earlier article) is when you turn the tables on a hostile surveillant that’s been detected; it’s when you go on the offensive and start surveilling them back, following them, collecting intel’ on them, etc.